 As the ingredients are cooked slowly and together, it becomes a very fragrant and delicious dish.
-You won’t want to miss this dish, which is served in nearly every restaurant.
+You won’t want to miss this dish served in nearly every restaurant.

 Shawarma is the most famous street food in the world.
 It is made with layers of thin meat (chicken, beef, lamb) staked on a vertical spit and roasted.
 The cook cuts small chunks of the meat as it gets grilled in the roaster.
-Generally, it is eaten in the form of a sandwich with pita bread, vegetable, and a yogurt sauce.
+Generally, it is eaten as a sandwich with pita bread, vegetable, and a yogurt sauce.
 You eat shawarma with french fries.

 If you haven’t tried it yet, you must simply put it on your bucket list.
 In Europe, shawarma is also known as Doner Kebab.
 Jordan has several restaurants serving shawarma, most open until late or even 24 hours.

 Zarb is a traditional Bedouin dish and quite unique.
 The dish consists of different kinds of meat, like chicken, beef, lamb, vegetable carrots, onion, and sweet potatoes.
 They are cooked in a hole in the ground filled with hot coal.
 The meat is put on metal racks that don’t touch the coal, and the hole is covered so the heat can’t escape.
-The food is slowly roasted until it is cooked, making the meat tender, and it pulls apart.
+The food is slowly roasted until cooked, making the meat tender and pulling apart.